-- Try and use 3 – 4 teaspoons of oil a day (roughly ½ a litre of oil/ person/ month).
+- Try and use 3 – 4 teaspoons of oil a day (roughly ½ a liter of oil/ person/ month).

-- Restrict use of salt / do not add table salt to food.
+- Restrict the use of salt / do not add table salt to food.

 TYPICAL FOOD INTAKE FOR A CARDIAC PATIENT